LucienLee/framer-Wiggle/README.md

 layerA = new Layer
 layerA.wiggle.start()

-# Check if layerA iswiggling
+# Check if layerA is wiggling
 print layerA.wiggle.isWiggling
 ```